182 – Adam Dalton

 the first ball I hit

-Adam Dalton, a 19-year-old golfer from Jersey, is fast-becoming one of the most inspirational figures in the world of disability sport.
+Adam Dalton, a 20-year-old golfer from Jersey in the Channel Islands, is fast-becoming one of the most inspirational figures in the world of disability sport.
 Born with congenital limb deficiency (CLD), Adam lives with the challenges of underdeveloped arms, no hands, and growth-related issues in his legs that cause ongoing back pain.
 But rather than hold him back, these challenges have fuelled his determination to succeed, on and off the course.
 He lives by a simple but powerful motto: “No hands, no limits.”

 Since then, Adam has taken his love for golf to the competitive stage, participating in tournaments across the UK and Europe on the EDGA calendar.
-He currently plays off a 17 handicap and, in his first year of Nett competition, broke into the World Ranking for Golfers with Disability (WR4GD), reaching 45th.
+He plays off a 14 Handicap Index (at the time of writing) and, in his first year of Net competition, broke into the top-50 of the World Ranking for Golfers with Disability (WR4GD).
 A standout performance at the English Open saw him finish in an emotional runner-up position.
 “It was unbelievable,” he says.
 “I was proud of myself for once.”

 His passion for sport started early.
 Before golf took centre stage, Adam was a keen footballer, surfer, and horse rider.
 He even played for his school football teams, both primary and secondary, before his leg pain became more limiting.
 Today, alongside golf, he focuses on gym work to stay strong and healthy, still enjoying the occasional game of basketball or ping-pong with family.